mahdikazemi96/RegisterationForm/README.md

  ### Implement Person Registeration Form (html file)
  in this section we need a form with multi types of html inputs to add new person or edit previous person added. so create a new component with name: `person-register` with this command: `ng g c person-register`.

+ in this section I will explain the html file and in the next section I will explain about typescript part.

  - first we complete the html file. go to path: `src/app/person/person-register` and open `person-registor.component.html` file and complete it like blow code:
  ![image](https://user-images.githubusercontent.com/30793006/188192828-5fe86916-dcd4-4441-8f6a-d65ff3dd58bb.png)
 **now I'm gonna explain what I did in this file:**